StefanDeWolfe/Cypress.ioExample/README.md

 - Created a custom command to seed and visit app.
 - Updated previous tests to allow for including the custom command.
 - Verified all tests run as expected.

+# Video 5: To Do Item Behavior.
+- Created a new list-items specification.
+- Wrote a test to see if a todo item is checked.
+- Modified app to show if a todo item is checked.
+- Wrote a test to validate the number of remaining todos that are unchecked.
+- Modified app to show completed todo items.
+- Wrote a test to remove a todo by using an alias.
+- Implemented DELETE in service and implemented delete todo methods and calls to delete from the delete button.
+- Verified tests work as expected